svivian/q2a-edit-history/README.md

 Edit History plugin for Question2Answer
 =================================================

 This is an event plugin for [Question2Answer](http://www.question2answer.org).
-It stores all edits to posts, allowing users to see what was changed.
+It stores all edits to posts, allowing users/admins to see what was changed.

 Installation & Usage